 Top of main content

-9 ways to reduce your carbon footprint and save money
+Practical ways to lower your environmental impact and save money

-When it comes to saving and reducing your carbon footprint, every little bit counts.
+When it comes to reducing your environmental impact, every little bit counts.

-Your carbon footprint is a way of showing the total amount of carbon emissions (carbon dioxide and other greenhouse gases) released into the atmosphere as a result of your actions.
-These gases are known to trap heat, causing global warming.
+Your environmental impact reflects the total amount of carbon emissions, including carbon dioxide and other greenhouse gasses, that are released into the atmosphere due to your actions.
+These gases contribute to the greenhouse effect, leading to global warming.

 1. Make your home more energy-efficient